 (3) A registered veterinary surgeon who appoints a locum must give written notice to the Board of the name of the locum and the period of the appointment before, or as soon as possible, after the appointment commences.

-[Regulation 33B inserted in Gazette 20 Mar 2007 p.
+[Regulation 33B inserted: Gazette 20 Mar 2007 p.
 1018.]

 33C.
 Supervisor to ensure competence of persons under supervision